loginom/admin-guide-l10n/data-en/server/iis.md

 * It is required to download and install the [ARR3.0](https://www.iis.net/downloads/microsoft/application-request-routing#additionalDownloads) module.
 * It is required to download and install the [URL Rewrite](https://www.iis.net/downloads/microsoft/url-rewrite) module.
-* The WebSockets component is included:
+* The WebSockets component is enabled:

 ```cmd
 dism /online /enable-feature /FeatureName:IIS-WebSockets